education

 Streamline identity and provisioning

 Students are already signed into ChromeOS with Google accounts which helps enable them to quickly log in to sites.
-You can easily support signing into your site with the Sign in with Google API.
+You can leverage that existing user profile information by prompting a user to use it to sign into your site with the Sign in with Google API.
 Teachers have limited class time.
 Having a unified login experience via single sign on removes their burden of needing to remember passwords and usernames for each student and allows students to get up and running with your application faster.

 Add support for multiple cameras